CJGreig/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 ----------------------------------------------------------------------

 The map reader also needs to be able to see what various things on the map actually mean.
-In some cases, like the place names, this is quite obvious.
-In other cases, it's more difficult to guess, like the colors of the forests.
-Let's add a new legend.
+Let's add a new legend!

 #.
 Click on the |addLegend| :sup:`Add Legend` button
 #.
 Click on the page to place the legend, accept the suggested values